All right, news roundup and information overload hour 800-941.

 They've got something for everyone.

-If you're a hunter, if you're an outdoorsman, a farmer for home defense, whatever, you're gonna love Henry.
+If you're a hunter, if you're an outdoorsman, a farmer for home defense, whatever, you're going to love Henry.

 They're all made in America or not made at all.

-He says, quote, Henry owners have my personal guarantee to make certain that they're a hundred percent satisfied with their purchase of our rifles and shotguns.
+And the owner, Anthony, personal guarantee, he says, quote, Henry owners have my personal guarantee to make certain that they're 100% satisfied with their purchase of our rifles and shotguns.

 And if you spend your hard-earned money on a Henry, I assure you we will do whatever it takes to make sure you're happy with your Henry.